 - Check for articular reduction by assessing the posterior aspect of the patella to look for step off.

-Insert two parallel 2.0-millimeter smooth K wires from an inferior to superior direction till they come out of superior pole.
+Insert two parallel 2.0-millimeter smooth K wires from an inferior to superior direction until they come out of the superior pole.
 Knee flexion may help during K wire insertion [ but it also puts stress on fracture fragments].
 So should be done carefully.

 Wires can be inserted from superior to inferior direction too.

-The wires should be inserted slightly anterior to the mid-point in anteroposterior plane to avoid deep imbedding of wires in the substance of the quadriceps and patellar tendons,
+The wires should be inserted slightly anterior to the mid-point in an anteroposterior plane to avoid deep embedding of wires in the substance of the quadriceps and patellar tendons,

 Passage of SS Wire and Tension Band Wiring Assembly

 Loop an 18-gauge wire directly behind the K wires superiorly, make a figure of 8 by crossing the wire ends on the anterior surface and then loop the wire again behind the K-wires inferiorly. [ It can be done in from inferior to superior direction too.]